tyasird/file-organizer/README.md

 ## About

-If you have mixed photo folders, you can use `photo-organizer` to sort out photos.
+If you have mixed photo files, you can use `file-organizer` to sort out files.

 ## Requirements